Would you like to contact to check availability or learn more?

 Halibut are laterally compressed flat fish, and they prefer the flat bottom coastal areas where they can make the most use of their flat bodies.
 The Inside Passage in Southeast Alaska as well as the waters around the Kenai Peninsula, Kodiak Island and the Gulf of Alaska all make excellent halibut fishing grounds, although you can technically find halibut almost everywhere along the shores of Alaska.
 A few of the most popular places to book your halibut fishing charter out of are Ketchikan, Seward and Ninilchik.
-If you are on an Alaska Cruise a fishing charter is one of the most popular excursions, and of those a Ketchikan fishing excursion is the most popular option.
+If you are on an Alaska Cruise a fishing charter is one of the most popular excursions, and of those a Ketchikan cruise ship fishing excursion is the most popular option.

 What Do Pacific Halibut Eat